south-lacrosse/www-dev/docs/development-help.md

 ### Modify A Specific Commit

 To modify a specific commit in your history use `git rebase`.
-Be careful as this will rewrite the Git history, so you will need to `git push --force` at the end, and therefore will cause problems for anyone who has already pulled since the commit you ae modifying.
+Be careful as this will rewrite the Git history, so you will need to `git push --force` at the end, and therefore will cause problems for anyone who has already pulled since the commit you are modifying.

 For example, to modify commit `58dff4b`, run: